Air Squats: Benefits, Muscles Worked, How to Do & More!

 Research comparing progressive bodyweight squats to barbell back squats found that both methods led to significant improvements in knee extensor and flexor strength, as well as muscle thickness in the gluteus maximus and rectus femoris (Wei et al., 2023).

-However, barbell squats were more effective for reducing body fat, likely due to the increased metabolic demands of heavier resistance training.
+However, back squats were more effective for reducing body fat, likely due to the increased metabolic demands of heavier resistance training.

-Incorporating unilateral variations, such as Bulgarian split squats and pistol squats, can make air squats even more effective for building lower-body strength without external resistance.
+Incorporating unilateral bodyweight leg exercises, such as Bulgarian split squats and pistol squats, further supports effective building of lower-body strength without external resistance.

 Air squats are highly adaptable to various workout styles.
-Here are some of my favorite options:
+Here are some of my favorite options which I believe are the best air squat workouts:

 EMOM (Every Minute on the Minute)